TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 ii.
 If learners are expected to complete an assessment or meet any other requirements to successfully complete the course, these are described in the course syllabus.

-i.
-To continuously improve ES education, the Director of ES Education is responsible for the regular evaluation of all its education.
-The evaluation process is documented in the ES Quality Assurance Manual.
-The Director informs the ES Advisory Board concerning the outcomes of the evaluation and the course improvements that will be made as a result.
+To continuously improve ES education, the Director of ES Education is ultimately responsible for the regular evaluation of all its education.
+The evaluation process is documented in the ES Quality Assurance Handbook

-THE SECTIONS 4-7 BELOW HAVE DIFFERENT REGULATIONS DEPENDING ON THE TYPE OF COURSE/PROGRAMME BEING FOLLOWED IN THE ES CATALOGUE
+THE SECTIONS 4-7 BELOW HAVE DIFFERENT REGULATIONS DEPENDING ON THE TYPE OF COURSE/PROGRAM BEING FOLLOWED IN THE ES CATALOGUE

 4. Registration for courses and assessments

-G. 4.1.
-MOOCs, MicroMasters and short programmes on third party platforms/edX
+H. 4.1.
+MOOCs, MicroMasters and short programs on third-party platforms/edX

 ii.
 Registration for a verified certificate for a course also implies registration for an assessment (if any).